Travel.State.Gov > International Travel > Country Information > Qatar International Travel Information

 In the event of a contract or employment dispute, Qatari authorities refer to the Arabic language of a contract.
 Verbal assurances or side letters are not binding in Qatar.

 Qatari law favors employers over employees.
 Employees have limited recourse in the event their employer terminates a contract early.
 If a sponsor files a complaint against an employee who departed Qatar, the employee may be barred from returning to Qatar, even on a subsequent tourist or airport visa.
-Many terminated U.S. citizens have been barred from departing Qatar because of pre-existing debts, despite having no job to earn income [see Exit Bans in Local Law section].
+Many terminated U.S. citizens have been barred from departing Qatar because of pre-existing debts, despite having no way to earn income [see Exit Bans in Local Law section].

 Proselytizing is against the law.
 Attempts to covert a member of another religion or even “share your faith” can be considered “proselytizing.”
 Penalties for such actions include deportation or imprisonment.